 A persistent absentee (as stated within government guidelines) is any student whose attendance falls below 90%.
 Persistent absence has a detrimental affect on pupils as work missed is often not fully completed, leaving pupils at a disadvantage to their peers.

 Pupils with poor attendance are less likely to achieve their academic potential and may find that they suffer socially.
-We have a responsibility to ensure that pupils are given all the opportunities to succeed both academically, socially and for their future life choices, hence the academy having a designated Attendance Team to support pupils and families where there are concerns regarding a pupil’s attendance.
+We have a responsibility to ensure that pupils are given all the opportunities to succeed both academically, socially and for their future life choices, hence the academy having a dedicated Attendance Champion to support pupils and families where there are concerns regarding a pupil’s attendance.

-Our school day starts at 08:45 for all children; this means that we expect everyone to be sat in their classrooms ready for their lesson to start.
+Our school day starts at 8:45am for all children; this means that we expect everyone to be sat in their classrooms ready for their lesson to start.
+Registers will close promptly at 8:55am.
 If however, something unavoidable has happened leading to a late start to your day please go to the Academy’s main office.
 From there we will sign your child/children into school and take them to their teachers.
 As you can expect, we completely understand that at times lateness does happen.
-However, if this becomes a reoccurring issue then it will be brought to the attention of the Attendance team.
+However, if this becomes a reoccurring issue then it will be brought to the attention of the Attendance Champion.
 This is monitored through each child arriving late being given a late mark on their attendance record.
 If this becomes a re-occurring issue, the matter could be taken further, leading to Fixed Penalty Notices.
 Therefore, please ensure that your child is in school, ready to learn on time.

 Support for Attendance